 Additionally, we allow the interpolated PDF to be negative.
 At very large $x$ this can happen due to numerical uncertainty, but there are also instances where a negative PDF is the physical result, such as at NNLO (illustrated in Fig.~\ref{fig:mstw-disc }).
 Within \mma, it is easy for the user to impose particular limits (\textit{i.e.} positivity) if desired.
 The interpolation can be performed either with the \mma\ \cmd{Interpolate} function (default) or a custom 4-point Lagrange interpolator and is set with the \cmd{pdfSetInterpolator} function.
-We set the \mma\ \cmd{Interpolate} function as the default, as it is slightly faster, but the custom 4-point Lagrange interpolator often will provide better extrapolation of the PDFs beyond the grid boundaries and has some adjustable parameters which are useful in the low $x$ region.
+We set the \mma\ \cmd{Interpolate} function as the default, as it is slightly faster, but the custom 4-point Lagrange interpolator often will provide better extrapolation of the PDFs beyond the grid boundaries and has some adjustable parameters which are useful in the small $x$ region.

-Because the PDFs typically scale as $1/x$ for small $x$, the grids actually store $x\:f_{i}(x,Q)$, as this generally improves the interpolation.
+The PDF typically increases as $1/x^{a}$ at small $x$ where $a\sim1.5$; thus, we can improve the interpolation by scaling the PDF by a factor of $x^{a}$ which is implemented by replacing $y_{k}\to x^{a}\,g(x_{k})$ and $g(x)\to g(x)/x^{a}$.
+This is why many of the PDF programs fundamentally compute with $xf(x)$ rather than $f(x)$.
 To return $f_{i}(x,Q)$ we divide by $x$, but to avoid dividing by zero we internally impose a default minimum $x$ value of $x_{min}=10^{-30}$.

-In principle, the interpolation of $f_{i}(x,Q)$ can be generalized using a scaling factor $1/x^{a}$ with a variable $a$.
-This is one of the adjustable parameters in the custom 4-point Lagrange interpolation, and can be set with the \cmd{pdfSetXpower{[}a{]}} function.
+The default scaling factor for the the custom interpolator is $a=1$, but this can be set with the \cmd{pdfSetXpower{[}a{]}} function.